vicsharp-shibusa/kyna/docs/designs.md

 The name of the key, `eodhd.com` in the `ApiKeys` section above must correspond to the `Source` property of your `IExternalDataImport` implementation and, of course, the value must be a valid key.

-The `DataImportConfiguration` class is a deserialized implementation of a JSON file passed into the `kyna-data-import` application using the `-f <file name>` argument.
+The `DataImportConfiguration` class is a deserialized implementation of a JSON file passed into the `kyna-importer` application using the `-f <file name>` argument.
 For samples of possible configuration files, see the `configs` folder under the `Kyna.FinancialDataImport.Cli` project in the Kyna solution.

 The configuration file is passed on the command line, deserialized into the appropriate class, and then used in the instantiation of your `IExternalDataImporter` implementation.
 See the `ConfigureImporter` function in the `Program.cs` in the `Kyna.FinancialDataImport.Cli` project.